9ae/ace/notes/trans.md

 `grief will make us idealist.
 I grieve that grief can teach me nothing, though carry me one step into nature` - E

 We understand that we don't see directly.

+We can no longer correct our distorting lenses, once we live in what we saw.
+Cartesian split between subjectivity and objectivity.
+Transparent eyeball, we are no longer untainted.
+Realize what we say when we look at Nature is self.

+Crucible of belief.
+Ends with optimism.
+Self-trust.

+It's not the necessity of self trust, but there isn't anything you can trust by one self.
+We have the divine in each of us.

+Wintrop city on a hill (200 years ago), Thoroeau is a though experiment on Walden.
+Cartesian stripping away, to reform.

+Lurking in Emerson is the residue of Puritan ideas.

+Ontological individualism, society but a necessary evil.

+# Thoreau

+Huckleberry Finn civil disobedience - poll tax

+Poetry happens into jail.. gives him insight of the culture outside of it.

+progress to true democracy must acknowledge a higher right of the individual.

+A new kind of state he thought of in jail, translate Emerson's thoughts into political theory.

+Starts with economy, what would it be like to rethink?
+Man has no time to be anything but machine.
+The cost of a thing is how much life you are willing to give up to get it.

+Walden is a thought experiment.
+Physically reduce life to its lowest terms.
+To get to the bottom of things.
+Search for foundation search for reality.
+How to get beyond appearance.
+Asking the right questions, using the scientific method, recognizing when that's not enough.

+Is it possible to get outside the system?
+ODs on contradiction, not comfortable anywhere not in nature or culture.

+Social choices -> individual choices -> Social choices

+House is springboard for the imagination.